syncfusion-content/blazor-docs/blazor/dropdown-list/grouping.md

 ## Fixed Group Header

-We can classify the items based on the **GroupBy** field mapped to the control.
+You can classify the items based on the `GroupBy` field mapped to the control.
 The headers of group items will fixed at the top till its belonging items ends up on scrolling.

 ## Group Header Template